GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/nvidia-nim/blueprints/drugdiscovery/README.md

 # Generative Virtual Screening for Drug Discovery on GKE

 This guide outlines the steps to deploy NVIDIA's NIM blueprint for [Generative Virtual screening for Drug Discovery](https://build.nvidia.com/nvidia/generative-virtual-screening-for-drug-discovery) on a Google Kubernetes Engine (GKE) cluster.
-Three NIMs - AlphaFold2, MolMIM & DiffDock are used to demonstrate Protein folding, molecular generation and protein docking.
+Three NIMs - AlphaFold2, MolMIM & DiffDock are used to demonstrate Protein folding, Molecular generation and Protein docking.

 ## Prerequisites